NancyLi02/OATH_Planner/README.md

 # LLM-OATH: Obstacle-Aware Multi-Agent Task Assignment and Planning

-## Abstract
+## Overview

-Multi-Agent Task Assignment and Planning (MATP) remains challenging in large-scale, obstacle-rich, and dynamic environments.
-As the number of robots and tasks increases, traditional methods often struggle with scalability, realistic spatial reasoning, and adaptability to failures.
-To address these issues, we propose **LLM-OATH**: a novel framework for LLM-guided Obstacle-Aware Task Assignment and Planning from Human Instruction, designed specifically for heterogeneous robot teams.

-LLM-OATH combines two strategies to enable obstacle-aware task allocation.
-First, it constructs an adaptive Halton sequence map, which adjusts sample point density based on obstacle distribution.
-Second, it applies a multi-source Dijkstra algorithm on the adaptive map to compute task-to-task distance matrices that explicitly incorporate obstacle information, enabling more accurate task allocation.
-For task assignment, we introduce a cluster-auction-task selection architecture, which improves scalability while maintaining optimality in task allocation.
-For path planning, we integrate LTL-D* to support dynamic planning.
-Unlike prior work that applies large language models (LLMs) only during task interpretation before execution, LLM-OATH integrates the LLM throughout the entire MATP process.
-During execution, it continuously translates human commands into formal specifications and routes them to the appropriate modules, enabling real-time responsiveness to dynamic human intent.
+This repository implements **LLM-OATH**, a framework for obstacle-aware multi-agent task assignment and planning in large, dynamic environments.
+LLM-OATH enables scalable and realistic task allocation for heterogeneous robot teams by:

+- Generating adaptive Halton maps that increase sampling density near obstacles.
+- Computing obstacle-aware task-to-task distances using a multi-source Dijkstra algorithm.
+- Assigning tasks via a cluster-auction architecture for improved scalability.
+- Integrating LTL-D* for dynamic, obstacle-aware path planning.
+- Leveraging large language models (LLMs) throughout the process to translate human instructions into formal specifications and adapt to changing intent in real time.

+All robot and task parameters—including robot count, initial positions, task points, and special robot designations—are managed in a single YAML file (`Task_Points.yaml`), making the system easy to configure and extend.

 ---

 ## Installation

+This project is based on **ROS2 Humble**.
+Please ensure you have installed ROS2 Humble before proceeding.

+- Official ROS2 workspace creation tutorial: [Creating a ROS2 Workspace (Humble)](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)

 ### 1. Clone the Repository